SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This is how we did round 3 in 2023.
 It was a nightmare getting a hold of the link because it was buried somewhere on WhatsApp and there were a million other links pinned too.
 Someone had to sit and create a template page, and we had to copy the template page and create a new page for every new day of round 3.
 We were constantly reminded not to input directly into the template page because then it couldn't be duplicated.
 People still constantly input data into a page which the sheet opened with, instead of scrolling to the appropriate page.
 If you go through the link, you'll see a bunch of missing names because the chair forgot who they judged, or couldn't find the notes where they had written the names of the people they judged.
 Absolutely never input directly into excel.
 It's very easy to mess up.
 When you start inputting data after scrolling far right, day after day, the person's name will no longer be visible.
 This increases the likelihood of inputting the data into someone else's record.
 Excel's ease of use is low to anyone new to it, cause it has random keyboard shortcuts, and dragging a cell normally will copy its content to other cells.
 We had to pore over the above spreadsheet to create a separate spreadsheet to mark attendance, and it was hell.
-This was the spreadsheet we released to the recruits to check if their attendance had been accurately marked. https://docs.google.com/spreadsheets/d/11wqDueQaUqx8TkVNi5iS_a-iretiSL-CdvE7ugtJY5s/edit#gid=0
+This was the spreadsheet we released to the recruits for them to check if their attendance had been accurately marked. https://docs.google.com/spreadsheets/d/11wqDueQaUqx8TkVNi5iS_a-iretiSL-CdvE7ugtJY5s/edit#gid=0

 These are the recruitment round 1 and 2 sheets.
 If you look properly you can notice all the missing spots.